 Civil War Women Nurses, Trauma, and the Senses

-My next book project examines Civil War women nurses and the trauma they experienced in field and military hospitals.
+I have also been examining Civil War women nurses and the trauma they experienced in field and military hospitals.
 In reading numerous diaries and letters, I find that women slowly “benumb” their senses in order to productively serve their respective countries.
 In addition to numbing themselves to the smell, sight, sound, and touch of death, they additionally harden themselves emotionally and note with some frequency that they are no longer moved by death and gore.
 This research combines two exciting fields–sensory and emotions history–and further complicates our idea of homefront versus battlefield.
 I argue that women nurses were particularly unprepared for the horrors of war due to ideas of female propriety, but experienced traumatic events much like their male counterparts.
 They should not be omitted from current studies of war and trauma.